Climate change in Canada: Paris Agreement

 The Paris Agreement is a legally binding international agreement.
 Its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDCs) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different targets based on its own historical climate records and country's circumstances and all the targets for each country are stated in their NDC.

 Climate action tracker (CAT) is an independent scientific analysis that tracks government climate action and measures it against the globally agreed Paris Agreement.
 Climate action tracker found Canada actions to be "insufficient".

 Policies and legislation (provincial level)

 Mitigation

-In the mid-2000s, mitigation measures in some provinces moved forward, though the federal government under Stephen Harper was did not develop a federal monitoring and credible reduction regime.
+In the mid-2000s, mitigation measures in some provinces moved forward, though the federal government under Stephen Harper did not develop a federal monitoring and credible reduction regime.
 Several provincial governments established programs to reduce emissions in their respective territories.
 These measure were later integrated in the Pan-Canadian Framework on Clean Growth and Climate Change under the premiership of Justin Trudeau.

 Ontario premier Doug Ford has been very vocal about his opposition to these programs, and abolished them when he came to office in Ontario.
 He maintains that the federal carbon tax imposed on his province will cause a recession.
 Economists have studied the issue and do not agree, citing the example of British Columbia, which has had a carbon tax since 2008 causing no economic downturn for the province.